seryckd/noisy-neighbour/README.md

    some - each agent will let some of the scent pass. this should result in another path being
           more deserible, but if no other path is available then agents will follow same path all -  each agent will have no affect on the diffusion. agents will all follow the same path

-diffusion equation

-u.center.new = u.center + diffusion.coefficent * sum.neighbours (u.neighbour - u.center)

-diffusion.coefficient is [0, 0.5]

-Notes on Diffusion
-   Diffusion works fine through corridors and small spaces.
-On a large open area the scent flows around agents causing odd eddies.
-Pursuers end up chasing dead ends,

-   Seems to be a problem with corners, the scent gets larger at them.

 ## performance improvements